-This provocative question came from Dr. Paul Yovanoff and his PhD students at SMU: In light of controversies with the adoption of Common Core Standards, what are the critical issues for teachers to understand about aligning standards, learning intentions, and assessment?
+This provocative question came from Dr. Paul Yovanoff and students in his Department of Teaching & Learning teacher preparation program at SMU: In light of controversies with the adoption of Common Core Standards, what are the critical issues for teachers to understand about aligning standards, learning intentions, and assessment?
 Here’s my response:

 The two primary reasons for the pushback on the CCSS are one: they were designed by a group of professors, thought leaders, and corporate interests, many with insufficient classroom experience to understand the nuances of teaching and learning.
 Secondly, education has traditionally been a state and local responsibility.
 While a few states are declining to use them, many others are modifying them for clarity, alignment with curriculum, and local contexts.
 Balancing these multiple mandates with available resources can be challenging.

 Below are two basic concepts followed by five fundamental actions for aligning assessment with any and all standards from in-the-moment appraisals of progress to international benchmarks.